 Our Breast Service offers a complete evaluation for the diagnosis and treatment of breast cancer, including physical exams, clinical histories, breast imaging studies, biopsies, and reviews of pathology studies.
-Each case can be reviewed at our weekly breast conference attended by a multidisciplinary team of surgeons, radiation oncologists, medical oncologists, mammographers, plastic surgeons, psychologists, pathologists, and others involved in the treatment of breast cancer, including support staff from the breast tumor registry.
+Each case can be reviewed at our weekly breast conference attended by a multidisciplinary team of surgeons, radiation oncologists, medical oncologists, radiologists, plastic surgeons, pathologists, and others involved in the treatment of breast cancer, including support staff from the breast tumor registry.
 After an accurate diagnosis is made, a multidisciplinary treatment plan—which may include surgery, radiation therapy, and/or chemotherapy—is recommended.

 Breast Mass, Lump, or Thickening

 Approximately 90 percent of breast lumps are benign, but a clinical evaluation—which may include mammograms, sonograms, MRIs, or biopsies—of an abnormal physical finding is essential.

 Discharge from a nipple is often associated with an intraductal papilloma or ductal ectasia, which are generally benign findings.
 However, in approximately 10 percent of cases, nipple discharge can be a sign of breast cancer.
 For that reason, a detailed clinical evaluation—including breast imaging studies—may be performed.

 Changes in the nipple or areola, irritation or rashes can be a sign of Paget's Disease, an early form of breast cancer.
 A clinical evaluation is performed, and a biopsy may be recommended.